noahdemar/frontier_cyberbench_comparison/README.md

-# frontier_cyberbench_comparison
-Comparing PRC and US LLM advancements
+Comparing recent PRC and US LLM advancements in cybersecurity